lowlight-ua/dos-pesos/README.md

+# Useless Greengrass project

+This project demonstrates how to automate the creation/provisionong of AWS Greengrass core devices and connected IoT things.
+You create and deploy any number of Greengrass cores, and any number of IoT things connected to the cores, by running CLI commands.

+Automation takes care of:

+* provisioning all the necessary AWS resources (stating from blank AWS account),
+* installing and configuring Greengrass cores on edge devices,
+* configuring and connecting the Things,
+* and checking the resulting deployment by exchanging messages.

+The user only has to specify the AWS region and the desired names for these devices.

+Deprovisioning/uninsallation is automatic as well.

+Other than that, the project does nothing, so it's useless, though it's potentially useful as a project template.

 # Creating account-level AWS resources

+## Creating principal for automation

+This step is not automated, because it requires a root access to the AWS account.
+The result of this step is a user on behalf of which the scripts will run.

+*These steps must only be done once per AWS account.*

+* Open the AWS IAM page in AWS console.
+* Create a user and attach the following policies:
+    * `AWSIoTFullAccess`
+    * `AmazonS3FullAccess`
+    * `AWSGreengrassFullAccess`
+    * `IAMFullAccess`

+## Global resources provisioning

 These steps will provision account-leve AWS resources required for the creation and operation of the edge devices.